update your settings

 This factory exports fine woollen garments to some of the world's most exclusive shops.
 You can buy the same sweaters here; call before visiting.

-Run by the affable Gerry and a delight to explore, this lovely two-floor bookshop bursts with new and second-hand literature across all genres from poetry to sci-fi and travel (aloft)...
+A delight to explore, this lovely two-floor bookshop bursts with new and second-hand literature across all genres from poetry to sci-fi and travel (aloft)...

 Large local branch of 100-year-old Limerick store.